-Thinking of a new coffee brewing tool and can’t decide the winner between a French Press Vs Stovetop Espresso then this article is for you.
-Let’s be clear this not a battle between espresso machines as neither truly makes an espresso as they are missing the pressure needed to make a true espresso.
+Thinking of a new coffee brewing tool and can’t decide the winner between a French Press Vs Stovetop Espresso, then this article is for you.
+Let’s be clear this is not a battle between espresso machines as neither truly makes an espresso as they are missing the pressure needed to make a true espresso.

 One thing is for sure is you will get great strong coffee from both.

-It is not my prerogative to tell you which one you should get, this article is designed to inform you about both and leave it up to you what to decide.
+It is not my prerogative to tell you which one you should get; this article is designed to inform you about both and leave it up to you what to decide.

 There may be a little wiggle room for my opinion and thoughts based on my expertise and opinion.
 This is not intended to influence you in any way.